|Unit||Ths. #, SAAR|

 As of March 2003, CAs are no longer required to have an urban core population count of 100,000 to be promoted to the status of a CMA.
 Instead, CAs will assume the status of a CMA if they have attained a total population of at least 100,000 and an urban core of 50,000 or more.

 Census subdivision is a general term for municipalities as determined by provincial or territorial legislation, or areas treated as municipal equivalents for statistical purposes.
 Municipalities are units of local government.

+Yes.
 Expect revisions with each update to the series.

 Distributed under license from Canada Mortgage and Housing Corporation (CMHC): usage subject to an End User License.

 When using, reproducing or Publishing CHMC data, users are required to acknowledge the source as follow (see End User License for more information):

 Source: Canada Mortgage and Housing Corporation (CMHC), name of product or information, reference date.
 This information is reproduced and distributed on an “as is” basis with the permission of CMHC.

 Adapted from Canada Mortgage and Housing Corporation, name of product or information, reference date.
 This does not constitute an endorsement by Canada Mortgage and Housing Corporation of this product.or any other notice approved in advance in writing by CMHC.